-Experience: Five years of increasingly responsible experience in architecture, civil engineering or facility management, including two years of management responsibility.
+Experience: Five years of increasingly responsible experience in building trades, construction management, or facilities management, including at least three years of relevant supervisory / management responsibility.

-Training: Equivalent to a Bachelor's degree from an accredited college or university with major course work in architecture, civil engineering or a related field.
-Additional training in management is highly desirable.
+Training: Equivalent to a Bachelor's degree from an accredited college or university with major course work in public administration, business administration, construction technology, architecture, engineering, facilities maintenance or a related field.
+Please note that relevant experience in addition to the experience requirement described above may be substituted for the training requirements for this classification.